-A horizontal thinning is performed on the 19x19 data layout of the ERS scatterometer reports.
+A horizontal thinning is performed on the 19 x 19 data layout of the ERS scatterometer reports.
 In that case the process is defined with respect to the particular measurement geometry of the instrument.
-Indeed the backscatter data are acquired within individual cells related to a 450 km wide grid with a mesh of 25 km in the across and along track directions.
+Indeed, the backscatter data are acquired within individual cells related to a 450 km wide grid with a mesh of 25 km in the across and along track directions.
 19 measurement nodes are thus defined across the scatterometer's swath, numbered from 1 to 19 as the incidence angle increases, while 19 rows are also considered in the along track direction to gather the data in squares of 19 by 19 points.
 The thinning factor is controlled by LSCATTHI and NTHINSCA in namelist NAM-MKCMA.
 The inner two nodes are skipped (smallest incidence angles) because the scatterometer operates best at larger incidence angles.
 Then, every NTHINSCA node is used (default NTHINSCA = 4 results in use of node 3, 7, 11, 15, and 19) in every NTHINSCA row.
 The data are thus by default used at a resolution of 100 km instead of the original 25 km sampling distance.
 This simple way of thinning is preferable because ERS wind measurements typically always are of the same high quality as they are not affected by rain or clouds.
 It should be noted that the thinning process is actually set up in the observation pre-processing (OBSPROC), but that only a flag is assigned at that stage, which is then applied in the screening.
 In that way all the data are completely pre-processed before assimilation, and the subsequent information kept in the feedback files allows to perform their monitoring at the full resolution.

-In the IFS, the two retrieved winds are used in an obs cost function with 2 minima (see pp\obs/hjo.F90).
-The function is not quadratic, but depends on the 4th power and root of the product of the departures of u and v (Stoffelen and Anderson (1997)).
-It is very similar to the sum of two quadratic cost functions.
+In the IFS, the two retrieved winds are used in an observation cost function with two minima (see pp_obs/HJO).
+The function is not quadratic, but depends on the fourth power and root of the product of the departures of u and v (Stoffelen and Anderson (1997)):